Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Public Works Division may be contacted at 513-428-0195 for all street and right-of-way repairs.

 Brush and limbs can be tied into bundles not more than two-feet by four-feet and set out for Rumpke to pick up on your regular trash collection day.
 The Trenton Public Works Department will remove storm-damaged limbs and debris only.
 Limbs must be placed curb side so that Public Works Crews can access them.

 The City contracts with Rumpke to provide this service for Trenton residents.
 Please contact the City Building at 513-988-6305 for questions regarding trash collection and scheduling.

 The city does not have a landfill.
 Rumpke, the city’s contracted trash hauler, operates a landfill.

 The City conducts a leaf collection program for residents each fall between the second half of October through the end of December.
-Leaves should be placed in rows or piles behind the curb adjacent to the street but not in the street.
-If leaves are placed in the streets then runoff with floating leaves can enter or block local storm drains possibly causing flooding or polluting streams and/or the aquifer.
+Leaves should be placed in narrow rows or small piles in the curb, so that the Street Sweeper can clean them up.
 Residents who choose not to participate in this program may put their leaves in biodegradable bags for pickup by Rumpke on your regular trash collection day.

 Yes, the property owner is responsible for the removal of snow and ice from sidewalks during inclement weather within the first four hours after daylight following or during a fall of snow.
 The treatment of sidewalks by residents helps school children and other pedestrians reach their destinations and avoid the dangers of adverse weather conditions.
 Each homeowner is also required to clear a pathway to and from their mailboxes so that your mail carriers may access your mailbox unobstructed.
 If they cannot drive up to your mailbox without leaving their vehicle, they may not deliver your mail that day.
 You can find information about our snow removal program.